nodejs/node/COLLABORATOR_GUIDE.md

 No API can be moved to End-of-life without first having gone through a Runtime Deprecation cycle.
 However, there is no requirement that deprecated code must progress ultimately to *End-of-Life*.
-It is possible, and at times preferable, for code that is documentation-only or runtime deprecated to remain so indefinitely.
+Documentation-only and runtime deprecations may remain indefinitely.

 A best effort will be made to communicate pending deprecations and associated mitigations with the ecosystem as soon as possible (preferably before the pull